federicarossetti/Polimi-PC-EETBS-General-Information/README.md

 ## Git Installation

-Please download and install GIT on your PC from this [Link](https://git-scm.com/downloads), pay attention that you should first choose your oeprating system (Mac OS X, Windows or Linux/Unix).
+Please download and install GIT on your PC from this [Link](https://git-scm.com/downloads), pay attention that you should first choose your operating system (Mac OS X, Windows or Linux/Unix).

 ### Canopy